What is Couples Counseling?

 Couples issues that we work with at Willamette Sky:

-You can expect to be asked to complete some forms.
+- You can expect to be asked to complete several forms before your appointment.
 These will include a brief history and questions about you, office policies, and a financial statement.
-We will provide you with a privacy statement, and information about confidentiality and your rights and responsibilities.
+We will provide you with a privacy statement and information about confidentiality and your rights and responsibilities.